More than half of Israelis receive both COVID-19 vaccine doses

-JERUSALEM (Reuters) - Israel has administered two doses of COVID-19 vaccine to more than half its 9.3 million population, its health minister said on Thursday, a rapid roll-out that has helped the country begin emerging from pandemic closures.
+JERUSALEM (Reuters) - Israel has administered two doses of COVID-19 vaccine to more than half its population, the health minister said on Thursday, a world-beating roll-out that has helped the country emerge from pandemic closures.

-Distribution of Pfizer Inc’s vaccine in Israel began in December, with eligibility extended to citizens and residents over 16.
-People who receive it are deemed fully protected a week after the second shot.
+Distribution of the Pfizer Inc./BioNTech SA vaccine in Israel began in December, with eligibility extended to citizens and residents over the age of 16 - some 69% of the 9.3 million population.
+Vaccinees are deemed fully protected a week after receiving the second shot.

 In a statement announcing the milestone amid a sustained drop in new COVID-19 cases, Health Minister Yuli Edelstein called on citizens “to follow (health) guidelines so that the coronavirus does not return”.